1-bit Adam: Communication Efficient Large-Scale Training with Adam's Convergence Speed: Introduction

 Modern advancement of machine learning is heavily driven by the advancement of computational power and techniques.
 Nowadays, it is not unusual to train a single model using hundreds of computational devices such as GPUs.
 As a result, scaling up training algorithms in the distributed setting has attracted intensive interests over the years.
 One important direction is communication efficient distributed training, which enhances the scalability of the training system by reducing the communication cost.
 Example techniques include quantization~\citep{pmlr-v70-zhang17e,Wangni2018-ux}, decentralization~\citep{Lian2017-ni, Koloskova*2020Decentralized, NIPS2018_8028}, and asynchronous communication~\citep{DBLP:journals/corr/ZhengMWCYML16, NIPS2015_6031}.

-One widely used strategy for alleviating the communication overhead is gradient compression, Before communication, the original gradient $\g$ will be compressed into $\mathcal{C}_{\omega}[\g]$, where $\C_{\omega}[\cdot]$ {\footnote{$\C_{\omega}[\cdot]$ could also include randomness.}} is the compress operator.
+One widely used strategy for alleviating the communication overhead is gradient compression.
+Before communication, the original gradient $\g$ will be compressed into $\mathcal{C}_{\omega}[\g]$, where $\C_{\omega}[\cdot]$ is the compress operator{\footnote{$\C_{\omega}[\cdot]$ could also include randomness.}}.
 As a result the communication volume could be greatly reduced.
 However, this gradient compression could slow down the convergence speed because important information might get lost during the compression.
 To recover this information lost, error-compensated compression strategy was proposed: Instead of compressing the gradient at $t$-th iteration directly, we would first add back the compression error from the last step and then do the compression.
-Recent studies \citep{martinmemory} observed that by using error-compensated compression, the asymptotic convergence speed remains unchanged for \textbf{SGD} even using 1-bit compression.
+Recent studies \citep{martinmemory} observed that by using error-compensated compression, the asymptotic convergence speed remains unchanged for {SGD} even using 1-bit compression.

-On the other hand, many state-of-the-art models have to be trained using a more complicated variant, \textbf{Adam} \citep{adam}.
-For example, to train models such as BERT, one has to resort to the \textbf{Adam} optimizer, since training it with vanilla/momentum \textbf{SGD} has been shown to be less effective.
-Unfortunately, we find that error-compensated compression does not work for \textbf{Adam}, because \textbf{Adam} is non-linearly dependent on the gradient which affects the error compensation mechanism (see Section~\ref{sec:moti-convergence} and~\ref{intuition:why_adam_fails} for more details).
+On the other hand, many state-of-the-art models have to be trained using a more complicated variant, {Adam} \citep{adam}.
+For example, to train models such as BERT, one has to resort to the {Adam} optimizer, since training it with vanilla/momentum {SGD} has been shown to be less effective.
+Unfortunately, we find that error-compensated compression does not work for {Adam}, because {Adam} is non-linearly dependent on the gradient which affects the error compensation mechanism (see Section~\ref{sec:moti-convergence} and~\ref{intuition:why_adam_fails} for more details).